Containers

 FORGE_DATA_DIR /home/pi/.pi-forge

 Set UI_PASSWORD and / or API_KEY in .env for any non-loopback deploy — without them, auth is disabled.
+JWT_SECRET is intentionally not in the sample .env; when auth is enabled, pi-forge auto-generates and persists it under ${FORGE_DATA_DIR}/jwt-secret unless you choose to manage rotation yourself.

 Compose recipe